Athenian Democracy: An Experiment for the Ages

 Overall, Athenian Democracy: An Experiment for the Ages is a fascinating and thought-provoking series that will appeal to anyone with an interest in history, political science, or philosophy.
 It is a testament to the enduring legacy of Ancient Athens and a compelling reminder of the importance of democracy in the modern world.

-Athenian Democracy: An Experiment for the Ages is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on May 25, 2018.
+Athenian Democracy: An Experiment for the Ages is a series that ran for 1 seasons (24 episodes) between May 25, 2018 and on The Great Courses Signature Collection

 Filter by Source